M-owl-8/VisaGo/apps/web/DEPLOYMENT_PLAN.md

 2. **I complete Phase 2 tasks** (all automated preparation)
 3. **Deploy** (push to Git or use platform's deploy button)
 4. **Verify** (run through checklist above)

 ---

+## Docker Dependency Notes

+- Docker builds copy `apps/web/package.json` and `apps/web/package-lock.json`.
+- We run `npm ci` when the lockfile exists to guarantee reproducible installs.
+- If the lockfile is missing, the Dockerfile automatically falls back to `npm install` so builds don’t block.
+- After changing dependencies, run `npm install` inside `apps/web/` and commit the updated `package-lock.json` so CI continues to use `npm ci`.

+---